30 Differential spatial patterns

 Recent advances in spatial transcriptomics (ST) techniques have facilitated the generation of multi-sample datasets across various experimental conditions (e.g. healthy vs. diseased, or multiple treatments).

-When multi-sample, multi-condition ST data are available, differential analysis can be performed to identify genes with distinct spatial expression patterns between conditions, which we call differential spatial pattern (DSP) genes.
+When multi-sample, multi-condition ST data are available, differential analysis can be performed to identify genes with distinct spatial expression patterns that change between conditions either across domains or within any domain; we call these differential spatial pattern (DSP) genes.
 A DSP gene may be spatially variable in one condition and display spatially uniform expression in another one, or it could be spatially variable in all conditions, but with distinct spatial expression patterns.
 Conversely, genes that show spatially uniform abundance, or that are spatially variable with the same spatial structure in all conditions, are not considered DSP, because their spatial distribution is unchanged.
+Another way to think about DSP is that it is the spatial analog of ‘differential state analysis’ for single cell analyses.
+That is, here we focus on differences in expression within any domain (or different across domains) between conditions.

 Identifying DSP genes can provide valuable insights into how gene expression spatial structures change across experimental conditions, helping to understand the underlying biological processes.